SuperlaiGithub/KeyCounter.jl/README.md

 sudo julia -e 'using Pkg; Pkg.add("KeyCounter"); using KeyCounter; install()'
 ```

-Since we require root privileges, alternatively use `sudo julia` and then
+Alternatively, start Julia as root using `sudo julia`.
+In the REPL press `]` to enter the package prompt and then use `add KeyCounter` to download the package.
+Once this is complete, press backspace to exit the package prompt and install the program using
 ```
-]add KeyCounter
+using KeyCounter
 install()
 ```